Automated border control system: France

 PARAFE gates are operated by the direction centrale de la police aux frontières and located at immigration checkpoints at major French border controls and offer an alternative to using desks staffed by immigration officers.
 The gates used fingerprint technology and facial recognition to verify the user's identity against the data stored in the chip in travellers' biometric passports.
 Facial recognition gates have replaced finger recognition gates.
 Facial recognition is now confirmed as available at all Parafe-hosting border controls.

-Citizens from the European Economic Area, Andorra, Australia, Canada, Japan, Monaco, New Zealand, San Marino, Singapore, South Korea, Switzerland, United Kingdom and United States can use the Parafe gates, provided that they are aged 18 and over and holding valid biometric passports.
-Minors aged 12+ holding EEA/Swiss biometric passports can also use the Parafe gates on arrival, but not on departure.
+At present, citizens of the following countries can use the PARAFE gates for both entering and exiting the Schengen area, provided that they are aged 18 years or over and hold valid biometric passports.
+Minors aged 12-17 can also use the gates, but only upon arrival into France.

-For the finger recognition gates, French, Luxembourg, Belgian and German passport holders were pre-registered, while other passports had to go to a border police officer for registration.
-While the online documentation has not been updated, at least some other European passports work without pre-registration.
-It is known that German passports work without pre-registration.
-German passports, like French passports (but unlike British passports), have fingerprint information encrypted in the passport chip.
-Other EEA/Swiss passports with fingerprint information encrypted in the passport chip might work as well.
+On 30 June 2023, eligibility on exit of the Schengen area was extended to all adults (aged 18 years or over), without condition of citizenship.
+Travellers remain subjected to the possession of a valid biometric passport.
+As of July 2023, this means passport holders from the following countries can use PARAFE:

 Parafe gates are available at the following locations: